megatron-uk/twee2sam/README.markdown

 Currently, it supports a subset of the Twine commands; so far, only links and images are supported.

-You can see a working example at example/simple; run Compile.bat to make it run ([Python] must be in your path).
+You can see a working example at example/simple; run Compile.bat to make it run.

 Image support